 How to Cite

-Pressure ulcers affect 10% of people in hospitals and older people are at highest risk.
-The correlation between nutritional intake and the development of pressure ulcers is suggested by several studies, but the results are inconsistent.
+Pressure ulcers affect approximately 10% of people in hospitals and older people are at highest risk.
+A correlation between inadequate nutritional intake and the development of pressure ulcers has been suggested by several studies, but the results have been inconsistent.

-To evaluate the effectiveness of enteral and parenteral nutrition on the prevention and treatment of pressure ulcers.
+To evaluate the effects of enteral and parenteral nutrition on the prevention and treatment of pressure ulcers.

-Randomised controlled trials evaluating the effectiveness of enteral or parenteral nutrition on the prevention and treatment of pressure ulcers by measuring the incidence of new ulcers, ulcer healing or changes in pressure ulcer severity.
-There were no restrictions on patients, setting, date, publication status or language.
+Randomised controlled trials (RCTs) evaluating the effects of enteral or parenteral nutrition on the prevention and treatment of pressure ulcers, which measured the incidence of new ulcers, ulcer healing or changes in pressure ulcer severity.
+There were no restrictions on types of patient, setting, date, publication status or language.

 Data collection and analysis